belosnezhie/nodejs2025Q2-service/README.md

 ## Running application

-Postgress database should be running for app to work properly.
+Postgres database should be running for app to work properly.

 To start the server: